OWASP/OWASP-Subtractive-Hardening-Top-10/README.md

 Additional Top 10 lists may be developed as new environments and technologies emerge.

+## Stack Composition & Parallel Adoption

+The OWASP Subtractive Hardening Top 10 family is designed for composable, parallel execution.

+Individual Top 10 publications are not intended to be implemented in isolation.
+Modern enterprise systems are composed of multiple technology layers, each contributing unique attack paths, trust relationships, and opportunities for adversary progression.

+Securing an enterprise asset requires applying platform-specific subtractive controls concurrently across all relevant layers.

+Examples include:

+- AWS Subtractive Hardening + Linux Subtractive Hardening
+- Active Directory Subtractive Hardening + Windows Subtractive Hardening
+- Kubernetes Subtractive Hardening + Linux Subtractive Hardening
+- SaaS Subtractive Hardening + Identity and Access Management Subtractive Hardening
+- Azure Subtractive Hardening + Active Directory Subtractive Hardening

+Attack paths do not respect architectural boundaries.

+A compromised cloud workload may leverage operating system attack paths.
+A compromised workstation may leverage identity attack paths.
+A compromised identity may leverage cloud control-plane attack paths.

+Subtractive Security therefore promotes parallel attack-path reduction across all applicable layers of the technology stack.

+The objective is not merely to harden individual components.

+The objective is to reduce the total attack-path conductivity of the system as a whole.

 ## Project Goals

 - Promote attack-path elimination as a primary security strategy.